-Maude also has experience in advising clients in project development, such as financing, negotiation, acquisition of shares and the setting up of joint ventures.
-She has represented owners and constructors in dozens of oil and gas upstream, mid-stream and downstream projects.
+Maude also advises clients on project development, including financing, negotiation, acquisition of shares and the setting up of joint ventures and handles contract and claim management in major construction projects.

 Maude holds an LLM from Harvard Law School and a law degree from the Université de Liège (summa cum laude).
 She is a member of the International Network of Africanist Lawyers, the Belgian Centre for Arbitration and Mediation (CEPANI), the International Arbitration Institute (IAI), the Women in Energy association and the French contract management association.

 Qualified to practise in Paris, New York and Brussels, Maude is a Belgian national.
 A native French speaker, she is fluent in English.